 - Computer crimes

-Juvenile records are sealed when your child turns 16.
+Juvenile records are sealed.
 Adult records are a different story.
 They stay open to the public unless expunged.
 We’ll clearly explain the juvenile and adult court process and answer every question you have about your son or daughter’s case.

-One of our main objectives will be to keep the case in juvenile court.
-Prosecutors tend to charge any drug or violent crime as an adult charge.
-You need an experienced juvenile court attorney to help you try to prevent that.
+One of our main objectives will be to keep the case in juvenile court and get the best result possible.
+You need an experienced juvenile court attorney to help you.
 The juvenile system’s chief objective is rehabilitation.
 That is not true in adult court.
 Keeping the case in the juvenile system is important because:

 - Not all juvenile cases are criminal in nature.
 Often the children just need more supervision.